jhuckaby/performa-satellite/README.md

 # Scalability

-Performa Satellite is designed to run on many servers, and will randomly delay sending metrics by up to 6 seconds, so not all your servers contact the central master server at the same instant.
-The same random seed is used for each server (it is based on the hostname) to insure that the metrics collection happens exactly 1 minute apart.
+Performa Satellite is designed to run on many servers, and will randomly delay sending metrics by up to 5 seconds (by default) at the start of each new minute, so not all your servers contact the central master server at the same instant.
+The same random seed is used for each server (it is based on the hostname) to insure that the metrics collection happens exactly 1 minute apart on each server.

+If you have a setup with hundreds of thousands of servers all reporting to the same Performa central server, it is recommended that you increase the max delay from 5 seconds up to 30 seconds.
+To do this, edit your Performa Satellite `config.json` file and add a top-level JSON property named `max_sleep_ms`.
+This value is in milliseconds, so set it to `30000` for 30 seconds.

-You can disable the sleep feature by setting the `--nosleep` command-line argument.
+You can disable the sleep feature by adding the `--nosleep` command-line argument.

 # Development